How to Use the ATSC Web Site

 Do not post any personally identifying player information on any team-related web site.

-If you want to see an action shot of your team included in the rotating photos on the ATSC home page, send up to 6 action shots from a recent tournament or the most-recent season to the ATSC webmaster.
+If you want to see an action shot of your team on the ATSC home page, send up to 6 action shots from a recent tournament or the most-recent season to the ATSC webmaster. .jpg format preferred.
+We can crop and resize as needed.

 • Use .jpg format.